Oceanic whitetip shark Facts

 Oceanic whitetip shark Physical Description

-The mesmerizing Oceanic whitetip shark immediately captivates many who encounter the animal in its native environment.
+The mesmerizing Oceanic whitetip shark immediately captivates many fortunate enough to encounter the animal in its native environment.
 Unlike some species, though, it does so for several reasons.
 That’s due to the fact that it’s visually impressive due to both its appearance and size.

-In that respect, the shark follows a pattern common to many of its relatives.
+In that respect, the shark clearly follows a pattern common among many of its relatives.
 That’s true since it displays a certain degree of the physiological characteristic known as sexual dimorphism.
-In its specific case, this trait manifests itself purely in terms of physical measurements.
+In its specific case, though, this trait manifests itself purely in terms of physical measurements.

-In terms of overall appearance other than this, however, both sexes of the Oceanic whitetip shark remain virtually indistinguishable at a glance.
+In terms of overall appearance, other than this, however, both sexes of the Oceanic whitetip shark remain virtually indistinguishable at a quick glance.
 The upper body of the fish typically displays a gray-bronze shade.
-Its lower body, though, generally shows an off-white shade.
+Its lower body, though, generally manifests a somewhat off-white shade.

 - Kingdom: Animalia